Last updated 19 April 2022

-No medical intervention is completely risk free.
-Vaccines, though they are designed to protect from disease, can cause side effects that range from mild to serious.
-The most common side effects from vaccination are soreness, swelling, or redness at the injection site.
+No medical intervention is risk free.
+Vaccines, though designed to protect from disease, can cause side effects that range from mild to serious.
+The most common side effects of vaccination are soreness, swelling, or redness at the injection site.
 Some vaccines are associated with fever, rash, and achiness.
 Serious side effects from vaccination are rare, but may include life-threatening allergic reaction, seizure, and even death.

 As product liability law evolved during the 20th century, it eventually provided an avenue for compensation for individuals harmed by vaccines: they could sue a manufacturer for harm caused by an improperly made vaccine, or they could sue a physician for administering a vaccine when it was contraindicated.
 In the United States, the civil court system applies the principles of tort law to these suits.

-This rest of this article addresses programs that compensate individuals for adverse clinical events that are known to be caused by properly manufactured vaccines.
-Because governments have an interest in maintaining public health by means of vaccination, many, including the U.S. government, have developed no-fault systems for compensating people who have been adversely affected by certain vaccines.
-These people, to some degree, have assumed the risk of adverse event on behalf of the society in which they live.
+This rest of this article addresses programs that compensate individuals for adverse clinical events known to be caused by properly manufactured vaccines.
+Because governments are interested in maintaining public health by vaccination, many, including the U.S. government, have developed no-fault systems for compensating people adversely affected by certain vaccines.
+These people, to some extent, have assumed the risk of adverse events on behalf of the society in which they live.
 Therefore, many governments have adopted the position that it is fair and reasonable to compensate those who are harmed by properly manufactured vaccines.

 The Cutter Incident and Resulting Lawsuits

 Individuals harmed by properly manufactured vaccines had few options for compensation before an important court case in the 1950s addressed the issue.
-In 1955 about 200 people were paralyzed and ten died after contracting polio from the Salk polio vaccine, certain lots of which contained virus that had not been inactivated in spite of manufacturers’ adherence to federal government standards.
-The event came to be known as the Cutter Incident, after the manufacturer of one of the implicated vaccines.
-Many injured people and their families filed lawsuits against vaccine manufacturers, and most of the cases were settled out of court with monetary awards by the manufacturers.
+In 1955, about 200 people were paralyzed and ten died after contracting polio from the Salk polio vaccine, some of which contained viruses that had not been inactivated, despite manufacturers’ adherence to federal government standards.
+The event was known as the Cutter Incident, after the manufacturer of one of the implicated vaccines.
+Many injured people and their families filed lawsuits against vaccine manufacturers, and most cases were settled out of court with monetary awards by the manufacturers.
 One case, Gottsdanker v.
 Cutter Laboratories, was heard on appeal by the California Supreme Court, and the justices upheld a jury ruling that although Cutter Laboratories was not negligent in its design or manufacture of the vaccine, the company was financially responsible for the harm the vaccine caused.
 It was a significant ruling, and many similar awards followed in other cases.
-No standards existed, however, for determining when a vaccine caused a clinical event or was simply associated temporally with it—that is, whether the event happened to occur after vaccination without a causal relationship.
-Juries decided these matters on a case by case basis, at times with little medical or scientific support for claims of vaccine injury causation.
+No standards existed, however, for determining when a vaccine caused a clinical event or was simply associated temporally with it—that is, whether the event happened after vaccination without a causal relationship.
+Juries decided these matters case by case, sometimes with little medical or scientific support for claims of vaccine injury causation.

-Through the 1970s and 1980s, the number of lawsuits brought against vaccine manufacturers increased dramatically, and manufacturers made large payouts to individuals and families claiming vaccine injury, particularly from the combined diphtheria-pertussis-tetanus (DPT) immunization.
+Through the 1970s and 1980s, the number of lawsuits brought against vaccine manufacturers increased dramatically.
+Manufacturers made large payouts to individuals and families claiming vaccine injury, particularly from the combined diphtheria-pertussis-tetanus (DPT) immunization.
 In this environment of increasing litigation, mounting legal fees, and large jury rewards, many pharmaceutical companies left the vaccine business.
-In fact, by the end of 1984, only one U.S. company still manufactured the DPT vaccine, and other vaccines were losing manufacturers as well.
+By the end of 1984, only one U.S. company still manufactured the DPT vaccine, and other vaccines were also losing manufacturers.

 The U.S. Department of Health and Human Services (DHHS) established this system, the National Vaccine Injury Compensation Program (NVICP), in 1988.
-NVICP is funded by a tax of $0.75 per vaccine dose, collected from vaccine manufacturers by the U.S. Department of the Treasury.
-The NVICP does not cover all vaccines; however, vaccines routinely given to children as part of the recommended immunization schedule are included, and some adult vaccines are covered as well.
+An excise tax per vaccine dose funds NVICP, collected from vaccine manufacturers by the U.S. Department of the Treasury.
+The NVICP does not cover all vaccines.
+However, vaccines routinely given to children as part of the recommended immunization schedule are included, and some adult vaccines are also covered.

 Under the NVICP, those claiming a vaccine injury from a covered vaccine cannot sue a vaccine manufacturer without first filing a claim with the U.S. Court of Federal Claims.
-Certain medical events are presumed to be side effects of vaccination as long as no other cause is found.
-The claim filer is reimbursed according to a formula, provided that all the medical records meet NCVIA standards and that review by the U.S. Department of Justice determines that all legal standards have been met.
+Certain medical events are presumed to be side effects of vaccination, as long as no other cause is found.
+The claim filer is reimbursed according to a formula, provided that all medical records meet NCVIA standards, and that the U.S. Department of Justice reviews all legal standards.
 If a claim is denied, or if the claim is approved and the claimant rejects the compensation, only then may the claimant file a civil lawsuit.

-The National Childhood Vaccine Injury Act Reporting and Compensation Tables (VIT) list each covered vaccine, its associated adverse events, and the allowable interval from vaccination to onset of event.
-The table of vaccine injuries has been formulated on the analysis of extensive data collected by the safety system, which includes reports to VAERS, prospective studies in HMOs by CDC, and studies by academic investigators.
-Examples of compensable injuries are intussusseption within 30 days of receipt of oral, rhesus-based rotavirus vaccine, brachial neuritis within 0-28 days of receipt of tetanus toxoid containing vaccines, anaphylaxis within 0-4 hours of receipt of a variety of vaccines, and so on.
-The VIT is subject to review by DHHS, and vaccine injuries may be added to and removed from the tables depending on the best available evidence.
+The National Childhood Vaccine Injury Act Reporting and Compensation Tables (VIT) list each covered vaccine, its associated adverse events, and the allowable interval from vaccination to onset of the event.
+The table of vaccine injuries was formulated on the analysis of extensive data collected by the safety system, which includes reports to VAERS, prospective studies in HMOs by CDC, and studies by academic investigators.
+Examples of compensable injuries are intussusception within 30 days of receipt of oral, rhesus-based rotavirus vaccine, brachial neuritis within 0-28 days of receipt of tetanus toxoid containing vaccines, anaphylaxis within 0-4 hours of receipt of various vaccines, etc. The VIT is subject to review by DHHS, and vaccine injuries may be added to and removed from the tables depending on the best available evidence.
 Seizure disorder after DPT vaccination, which was the cause of many successful lawsuits against vaccine manufacturers before the NVICP, was removed from the list of compensable events in 1995 because of lack of evidence supporting a link.
-As new vaccines are added to the childhood immunization schedule, any associated adverse events are added to the VIT as well.
-The U.S. Department of Health and Human Services publishes the tables here.
+As new vaccines are added to the childhood immunization schedule, any associated adverse events are also added to the VIT.
+The U.S. Department of Health and Human Services publishes the tables .

 Compensation payments from NVICP have averaged $782,136 per successful claim through 2011, with an additional $113 million dispersed to pay attorney fees and legal costs (the act awards attorney fees and costs for unsuccessful claims provided that the litigants bring their claims in good faith and upon a reasonable basis, as well as for successful claims).
 Compensation for a death resulting from vaccination is capped at $250,000.
 As of December 1, 2011, the program had awarded $2.35 billion in 2,810 separate claims, including compensation for 390 deaths.